matvej-g/transcendence/Milena_notes/notes_milena.md

 		- npm install tailwindcss
 	- (things Ivan protocolled)

+- Connection:
+	- frontend has its own nginx
+	- separat nginx works as proxy

 ## single-page application (SPA)
 - The browser's default behavior is to reload the entire page
 - SPA is a web application that loads a single HTML page and dynamically updates content as users interact with it, without requiring full page reloads